Jean-Raymond Boulle

-Jean-Raymond Boulle COR (born 10 October 1950) is a Monaco-based Mauritian businessman, the founder of four publicly traded companies with deposits of nickel, cobalt, copper, zinc, titanium and diamonds.
+Jean-Raymond Boulle COR (born 10 October 1950) is a Monaco-based Mauritian businessman and the founder of four publicly traded companies with deposits of nickel, cobalt, copper, zinc, titanium and diamonds.

 Career

 Early career

-Boulle worked for the De Beers Diamond Trading Company (DTC) for ten years, in Zaire, Sierra Leone and Antwerp, Belgium, and then established Boulle Inc. in Dallas, Texas.
+Boulle worked for the De Beers Diamond Trading Company (DTC) for ten years, in Zaire, Sierra Leone and Antwerp, Belgium.
+He then established Boulle Inc. in Dallas, Texas.

-In 1984, he began exploring for diamonds, first in Minnesota, then in Arkansas.
-In 1987 he formed Arkansas Diamond Development Co., to carry out exploration work on the Crater of Diamonds State Park in Arkansas.
+He began exploring for diamonds in 1984, first in Minnesota and then in Arkansas.
+In 1987, he formed Arkansas Diamond Development Co. to carry out exploration work on the Crater of Diamonds State Park in Arkansas.

 Diamond Fields and Voisey's Bay Mine

-Boulle was chairman, founder and CEO as well as a major shareholder of Diamond Fields Resources (TSE:DFR) which commenced trading on the Vancouver Stock Exchange on 6 April 1993 and, in late 1994, discovered nickel, copper and cobalt ore bodies at Voisey's Bay Mine in Labrador, Canada.
-The Voisey's Bay Mine deposit was estimated to contain 141 million tonnes at 1.6% nickel.
-Boulle and Robert Friedland worked together in the vehicle and, in 1996, the Voisey's Bay Mine Project was purchased by Inco for CND$4.3 billion.
-Boulle's next company, Diamond Fields International is involved in seafloor mining with interests in mining deposits around the world.
+Boulle was chairman, founder and CEO, as well as a major shareholder, of Diamond Fields Resources (TSE:DFR), which commenced trading on the Vancouver Stock Exchange on 6 April 1993.
+In late 1994, prospectors with Archean Resources discovered nickel, copper and cobalt ore bodies at Voisey's Bay Mine in Labrador, Canada.
+The deposit was estimated to contain 141 million tonnes at 1.6% nickel.
+Boulle and Robert Friedland worked together in the vehicle, and in 1996 the project was purchased by Inco for C$4.3 billion.
+Boulle's next company, Diamond Fields International, is involved in seafloor mining with interests in deposits around the world.

 American Mineral Fields

 His Boulle Mining Group is headquartered in Luxembourg and in 1995 founded American Mineral Fields (later renamed Adastra Minerals), listed on the London Stock Exchange's Alternative Investment Market and the Toronto Stock Exchange.
-Adastra Minerals developed mining projects in the Democratic Republic of Congo and a joint venture with the government of the Democratic Republic of Congo to re-treat the Kolwezi tailings project.
+Adastra Minerals developed mining projects in the Democratic Republic of the Congo and a joint venture with the Congolese government to re-treat the Kolwezi tailings project.
 Adastra Minerals was purchased in August 2006 by First Quantum Minerals, a mining company then with dual listings on the Toronto Stock Exchange and the London Stock Exchange (until 31 May 2016).
-In 2001, Boulle acquired the Sierra Rutile Project (a producer of natural rutile) and of the Sierra Minerals SML Bauxite Mine in Sierra Leone, West Africa which became part of Titanium Resources Group, taken public on the London Stock Exchange's Alternative Investment Market in August 2005.
+In 2001, Boulle acquired the Sierra Rutile Project (a producer of natural rutile) and the Sierra Minerals SML Bauxite Mine in Sierra Leone, West Africa, which became part of Titanium Resources Group, taken public on the London Stock Exchange's Alternative Investment Market in August 2005.

 Greenland Gold Resources and Greenland Anorthosite

-His mining group's subsidiary company, Greenland Gold Resources Ltd is in Greenland exploring for nickel, copper, cobalt, platinum group elements, titanium and graphite.
-His other Greenland Company, Greenland Anorthosite, has attracted co-investment from the Danish national investment fund Vækstfonden, the Greenland State investment company Greenland Venture A/S and the Greenlandic pension fund SISA.
+His mining group's subsidiary company, Greenland Gold Resources Ltd, is exploring in Greenland for nickel, copper, cobalt, platinum group elements, titanium and graphite.
+His other Greenland company, Greenland Anorthosite, has attracted co-investment from the Danish national investment fund Vækstfonden, the Greenland state investment company Greenland Venture A/S and the Greenlandic pension fund SISA.